-Wellington’s finest Wine & Food + Craft Beer Festival is back to toast the Summer of 2018!
+Wellington’s finest Wine, Food & Craft Beer Festival is back on Saturday 10th December 2022!

-Live music is provided by some of Wellington’s (and NZ’s) top musicians to keep the festival alive.
-A selection of Wellington’s top restaurants will deliver exquisite dishes while the wine, cider and craft beer beverages will range from local to international brands.
-If you are not feeling like an alcoholic beverage or just want to try a fantastically unique creation, mocktails by the legendary Ray Letoa are also available.
+Live music is provided by some of NZ’s top musicians to keep the festival alive.
+A selection of Wellington’s top restaurants will deliver exquisite dishes while the wine, cider and craft beer will range from local to international brands.
+Fantastically unique cocktails created by the legendary Ray Letoa are also available, or if you are not feeling like an alcoholic beverage why not try a non-alcoholic cocktail.

-Vendors can be view through the above tabs, with all beverage vendors have standardised drink prices as per the below list.
+The festival vendors can be viewed on the vendor page, with all beverage vendors having standardised drink prices as per the below guide.

-Your ticket will be scanned and you’ll be given an Entry Wristband.
+Your ticket will be scanned and you’ll be given an Entry Wristband (AWOP RFID).

 This is your payment system for the festival, and will be loaded with any currency you’ve pre-purchased with your ticket, or that you top up at the festival.

 Please be prepared to show your valid ID.
-Wellington Wine and Food Festival is a restricted event, all patrons must be over 18 years of age.
-We are able to accept a New Zealand Driver’s License, a New Zealand or Foreign Passport, or a HANZ 18+ card as identification.
+Wellington Wine and Food Festival is a restricted event.
+We are able to accept a New Zealand Driver’s License, a New Zealand or Foreign Passport, Kiwi Access card or a HANZ 18+ card as identification.

-Also please leave your animals, furniture and children at home, however you can bring blankets or picnic mats.
+Also please leave your animals, furniture and children at home – you can bring blankets or picnic mats.

-As you enter, you’ll be given a Festival Glass and your Festival Guide.
+As you enter, you’ll be given a Festival Wine Cup and your Festival Guide.
 And then you’re good to go!

-Wellington Wine and Food Festival is a 100% cashless event.
-With no cash to handle, this helps our bars and food vendors process transactions quickly, which means more time for you to enjoy the festival.
+Wellington Wine and Food Festival is a 100% cashless Festival.
+With no cash or eftpos transactions to handle, this helps our bars and food vendors process transactions quickly through AWOP, meaning more time for you to enjoy the festival.

-As mentioned above, your Entry Wristband will be loaded with any festival currency you’ve pre-purchased.
+As mentioned above, your Entry Wristband (RFID) will be loaded with any festival currency you’ve pre-purchased.

 This year, you can pre-purchase $30 festival currency with your ticket, and this will save you the onsite $2 activation fee.

-We strongly recommend purchasing currency before the event so you can start the fun from the first minute.
+We strongly recommend purchasing currency before the festival so you can start the fun from the first minute.

-You will be able to purchase festival currency at the event, from 30 mins before gates open.
+You will be able to purchase currency at the festival (you cannot top-up now before the festival).
 Currency can be purchased with Cash (the fastest option), Eftpos or Credit Card.

 Alternatively, you can pre-purchase tickets that include $30 festival currency.
 Pre-purchased currency does not incur an activation fee.